excellalabs/xluhco/CONTRIBUTING.md

 * Move to the `src` directory
 * Run `dotnet restore` to restore all of the packages
 * Run `dotnet build` to build the solution
+* Run `dotnet test` to run the unit tests.
+This will also build the project.

 You can also build using the commands in the IDE.